stnolting/neorv32-riscof/README.md

 * [RISCOF](https://github.com/riscv-software-src/riscof) - the architecture test framework (including
 [riscv-isac](https://github.com/riscv-software-src/riscv-isac) and [riscv-config](https://github.com/riscv-software-src/riscv-config))
 * [GHDL](https://github.com/ghdl/ghdl) - the _awesome_ VHDL simulator for simulating the DUT

+> [!IMPORTANT]
+> The `riscv-arch-test` submodule is pinned to a specific commit and ignored by _dependabot_.
+The source repository is under continuous development.
+Unfortunately, sometimes non-compatible modifications (i.e. test cases that forget to check for actually configured ISA extensions; see https://github.com/riscv-non-isa/riscv-arch-test/issues/552) sneak into the main branch.

 The framework (running all tests) is invoked via a single shell script [`run.sh`](https://github.com/stnolting/neorv32-riscof/blob/main/run.sh) that returns 0 if all tests were executed